-Experts recommend that when pregnant, the the temperature of your bath water should not be higher than 98 degrees Fahrenheit (36.6 degrees Celsius).
+Experts recommend that when pregnant, the temperature of your bath water should not be higher than 98 degrees Fahrenheit (36.6 degrees Celsius).

 This is probably slightly cooler than the temperature you are used to, but given it’s very common for pregnant women to overheat during their pregnancy, a warm rather than hot bath might actually be just what you want anyway.

-To avoid guesswork when running your bath and for piece of mind, you might want to use a thermometer to check the water temperature, especially as you might find it useful when bathing your newborn.
+To avoid guesswork when running your bath and for peace of mind, you might want to use a thermometer to check the water temperature, especially as you might find it useful when bathing your newborn.

-Incidentally, this is why you should limit the use of heating pads to 10-20 minutes when pregnant, so you don’t raise your body temperature rising too much.
+Incidentally, this is why you should limit the use of heating pads to 10-20 minutes when pregnant, so you don’t raise your body temperature too much.